 These fish are not considered to be a fish for a community tank.

 Piranha Habitat and Care

-Piranhas are big, messy feeders, so they need ample filtration and regular water changes to handle the bioload.
-You will need to change 30 to 50 percent of tank water every other week.
+Piranhas are messy feeders, so they need ample filtration and regular water changes to handle the bioload.
+You will need to change 30 to 50 percent of the tank water every other week.

-All species of piranha require a high protein diet, taking meat, liver, fish, or any other flesh, which will satisfy their insatiable need and constant hunger.
-They cannot eat and will not accept flake or pellet food.
+All species of piranha require a high protein diet, taking meat, liver, fish, or any other flesh.
+They will not accept flake or pellet food.
 They will seize and devour any fish of any size introduced to their tank, gulping small fish whole, and slashing out large pieces from larger fish, not even hesitating to attack and eat fish three times their size as soon as they are introduced to a tank they are in.
-In captivity, they can be trained to eat whole dead fish, such as frozen silversides and lancefish, as well as a variety of other meaty foods such as prawn, mussels, and fish flesh.
-They will eat live foods such as feeder fish, earthworms, and river shrimp, but this is not really desirable as it puts a huge pollution load on the aquarium.
-This omnivorous species has been reported to eat some aquarium plants.

 Breeding the Piranha